 Tips and Tricks with Grux

-- Approach your enemy without using Stampede.
+- Approach your enemy without using Charge.
 You will need that in case of retreat or to keep sticking to your target.

 - Use Smash & Grab from a hidden place.
-E.g. from the Jungle near any side lane (see above) or from a shadow pad.
+E.g. from the Jungle.

-- After a successfull Smash & Grab do body-blocking to prevent your target from running away.
+- After a successful Smash & Grab do body-blocking to prevent your target from running away.

 Grux and Dekker